 What is Child Support?
 All children in the state of Florida are entitled to child support.
 Child support is to be paid by both parents and the amount is based on the parent’s income.
 Failure to pay child support could lead to a driver’s license suspension, incarceration, and more.
 Child support applies to people getting divorced and to people who were never married to each other.

 What is Spousal support?
 Depending on the parties financial circumstances and so long as the parties are married to each other, one party may be entitled to spousal support while the divorce is pending and possible permanent alimony when the case is finalized.

 What is a Parenting plan?
 There are different types of parental responsibility in Florida: shared parental responsibility and sole parental responsibility.
 Most parties have shared parental responsibility where both parents work together to make decisions that are in the best interest of the child(ren).
 In some circumstances one parent is deemed unfit and the other parent is awarded sole parental responsibility.
 That parent solely makes all decisions regarding the best interests of the child.

 Who gets custody?
 Custody is based on a determination of where the child(ren) will live.
 In some instances, one parent may have majority time sharing (having the child each week and every other weekend.
 The other parent will have the child every other weekend.)
-Joint custody is when the living arrangement is 50% for the mother and 50% for the father.
+Equal time sharing is when the living arrangement is 50% for the mother and 50% for the father.
 All holidays are usually divided equally but the parents have latitude to be creative.